BMS analytics

 Software that connects to a building's BMS and turns its raw points into something an operator can act on.
 Explore goes past monitoring: it ranks every issue by severity and likely cause, then proposes the fix.

-No. It reads from your existing BMS, read-only, and adds an analytics and decision layer on top.
-It works with Siemens, Schneider, Honeywell, Trend and Bastec, or anything speaking BACnet, Modbus or OPC UA.
+No. It reads from your existing BMS, and adds an analytics and decision layer on top.
+It works with Siemens, Schneider, Honeywell, Trend and Bastec, or anything speaking BACnet, Modbus, OPC UA or oBIX.

 Most built-in analytics stop at charts and threshold alarms.
 Explore cross-checks each signal against the building's physics, suppresses the alarm storms, and hands the operator one ranked queue instead of a wall of metrics.

-The demo runs against a sample of your data in 20 minutes.
+The demo runs against a sample of your data.
 In production most teams see ranked findings in the first week, with no new hardware.

 Yes.
 HVAC is where most building telemetry and most avoidable cost sit.
 Explore grounds every HVAC signal in the plant's physics, so it catches drift and fighting setpoints the BMS's own thresholds miss.